maniacaldev/rental-search-excercise/README.md

 This repoistory contains a car rental search application called Slim Jim, created for Turo as a code excercise.
 The name "Slim Jim" is a reference to the car lockout tool of the same name.
 This is a fitting as the application pulls data from the Hotwire Rental Search API.

+The live example of the site can be viewed at: [https://maniac.al/slimjim/](https://maniac.al/slimjim/)

 ## Technologies Used

 ### Grunt